 The summary tables that appear in each product section are designed to give readers a quick, at-a-glance view of the overall ethicality scores awarded to different companies and brands.
 The Good Shopping Guide methodology for these tables involved mathematically amalgamating the results of the detailed ethical comparison tables, based on the Ethical Company Index, to produce three broad groups.

-*The Good Shopping Guide ‘BUY’ column contains brands and companies which, taking every category into account, score well in that particular product sector.
+*The Good Shopping Guide Ethical Company column contains brands and companies which, taking every category into account, score well in that particular product sector.
 These companies may apply to use The Good Shopping Guide ethical accreditation logo on packaging and marketing materials.

 *We apply the question mark symbol to brands and companies which score in the middle section of their individual product sector.
 This will mean that they have scored highly in some areas of the ethicality audit but have done less well in others.

-*The ‘AVOID’ column contains brands and companies which score in the lowest section of their product sector.
-This will mean that they have not scored as highly as other companies in a number of categories included in the ethicality audit.
+*We apply a cross to brands and companies which score in the lowest section of their product sector.
+This will mean that they have not scored as highly as other companies in a number of categories included in the ethicality audit